jessicacliong/JessicaLiong_T1A3/README.md

 ## Further Development of Application

+__Further Improvements in Feature 1__

+Users are able to make duplicate entries of the same date within the csv file and the search ability will be able to identify these duplicates upon a week search prompt.
+Due to the time constraints and skill constraints of the project, this problem has not been solved and overcome.
+The best solution to overcome duplication is to check using the single date search if an entry of a certain date has been made in the system first and from there decide to write an entry for that date or not.

+Another alternative solution to this is to further enhance the application by limiting the sleep log entry to just the day's date otherwise they miss out on the chance to submit a sleep log.

+Would also like to implement a delete feature if possible for this system to enable users to append entries in the case mistakes are detected in any logs.

+__Extra Features__

 If time permitted, the application could have a login feature where each user could have individual access to their own sleep information in separate accounts, allowing for separation of sleep logs to tailor an individual's search function and enhance the privacy of an individual's sleep journals and logs.